coreruleset/modsecurity-docker/README.md

 An example can be seen in the [docker-compose](https://github.com/coreruleset/modsecurity-docker/blob/master/docker-compose.yml) file.

-> 💬 What happens if I want to make changes in a different file, like `/etc/nging/conf.d/default.conf`?
+> 💬 What happens if I want to make changes in a different file, like `/etc/nginx/conf.d/default.conf`?
 > You mount your local file, e.g. `nginx/default.conf` as the new template: `/etc/nginx/templates/conf.d/default.conf.template`.
-You can do the similar to other files.
-Files in the templates directory will be copied preserving the subdirectories structure.
+You can do this similarly with other files.
+Files in the templates directory will be copied and subdirectories will be preserved.

 ### TLS/HTTPS